Wi Sung-rak, Chief of the National Security Office, Briefs on Summit

 Shuttle Diplomacy between the Ancient Capitals o

-National Security Advisor Wi Sunglak held a press briefing at the Osaka Press Center in Japan to explain the results of the summit between President Lee Jaemyung and Japanese Prime Minister Sanae Takaichi.
-President Lee held a small-scale one-on-one meeting and an expanded meeting with Prime Minister Takaichi for about 100 minutes starting at 2 p.m. on January 13, followed by additional informal talks and dinner, during which the two shared candid and in-depth discussions.
-On the morning of January 14, President Lee and Prime Minister Takaichi visited Horyuji Temple, a symbol of the more than 1,500 years of historical exchanges between the ancient Korean Peninsula and Japan, and spent time building friendship.
+Wi Sung-rak, Director of the National Security Office, held a press briefing at the Osaka Press Center in Japan to explain the results of the summit between President Lee Jaemyung and Japanese Prime Minister Sanae Takaichi.
+President Lee held a one-on-one meeting and an expanded meeting with Prime Minister Takaichi for about 100 minutes from 2 p.m. on January 13, followed by additional informal talks and a dinner, during which they had sincere and in-depth discussions.
+On the morning of January 14, President Lee and Prime Minister Takaichi visited Horyu-ji, a temple symbolizing over 1,500 years of historical exchange between the Korean Peninsula and Japan, and spent time together to further their friendship.

-Advisor Wi emphasized that this summit was arranged "in less than three months" after Prime Minister Takaichi's visit to South Korea for the Asia-Pacific Economic Cooperation (APEC) summit last October.
-He noted, "Including the G20 meeting in December, this is the third meeting," and assessed, "The shuttle diplomacy between the leaders of South Korea and Japan, which resumed with the August visit to Japan, has now been fully established."
+Director Wi emphasized that this summit was arranged “in less than three months” after Prime Minister Takaichi visited South Korea for the Asia-Pacific Economic Cooperation (APEC) summit in October last year.
+He noted, “Including the G20 meeting in December, this marks the third meeting,” adding, “The shuttle diplomacy between the leaders of South Korea and Japan, which resumed with the August visit to Japan, has now been fully established.”
+He also described the atmosphere of the summit, noting that Prime Minister Takaichi, who arrived in Nara first, personally welcomed President Lee in front of the JW Marriott Hotel, where both leaders were staying, showing “special consideration” at the start of the schedule.

-During the one-on-one meeting, the two leaders assessed that South Korea-Japan relations, marking the 60th anniversary of the normalization of diplomatic ties, are developing in a future-oriented manner and discussed rapidly changing international affairs.
-In the expanded meeting, they broadly addressed ways to expand practical cooperation in areas directly related to the South Korean economy and people's livelihoods, such as the economy, society, culture, and people-to-people exchanges.
-Advisor Wi reported that there were also discussions aimed at finding common ground on sensitive issues.
-Regarding the additional 22-minute informal conversation that began at 5:30 p.m., Advisor Wi explained, "It was at the request of the Japanese side to deepen the bond between the leaders," and noted, "A separate informal talk following the one-on-one and expanded meetings is itself highly unusual."
+In the one-on-one meeting, the two leaders assessed that Korea-Japan relations, marking the 60th anniversary of normalization of diplomatic ties, are developing in a future-oriented manner and discussed the rapidly changing international situation.
+In the expanded meeting, they broadly addressed ways to expand practical cooperation in areas directly related to the economy and the daily lives of citizens, such as the economy, society, culture, and people-to-people exchanges, and also discussed finding common ground on sensitive issues, according to Director Wi.
+Regarding the additional informal talks that lasted 22 minutes from 5:30 p.m., Director Wi explained, “It was at the request of the Japanese side to deepen the bond between the leaders,” and added, “It is very unusual for the leaders to hold a separate informal talk following the one-on-one and expanded meetings.”

-Advisor Wi also shared an anecdote about the two leaders performing a drum ensemble together during the additional informal meeting.
-He said, "At the start, the Japanese side provided attire suitable for drumming, and both leaders changed into it, with the President's name written on the outfit."
-He added, "The songs performed were 'Golden' by K-Pop Demon Hunters and 'Dynamite' by BTS, which can be seen as an extraordinary and special welcome from the Japanese side."
-The dinner that followed lasted 105 minutes from 7 p.m.
-Advisor Wi explained, "The leaders and their official entourages attended, and the event took place in a friendly and relaxed atmosphere," adding, "The Japanese side prepared a variety of dishes made with ingredients from Nara."
+Director Wi also shared an anecdote about the two leaders performing a drum ensemble together during the additional informal talks.
+He said, “At the beginning, the Japanese side provided attire suitable for drum performance, and both leaders changed into it.
+The attire had the President’s name on it,” adding, “The songs performed were ‘Golden’ by K-Pop Demon Hunters and ‘Dynamite’ by BTS, which can be seen as an extraordinary and special gesture of hospitality by the Japanese side.”
+The dinner that followed began at 7 p.m. and lasted for 105 minutes.
+Director Wi explained, “The leaders and their spouses, along with official delegates, attended the dinner in a friendly and relaxed atmosphere,” and “The Japanese side prepared a variety of dishes made with local ingredients from Nara.”

-Advisor Wi also assessed that the visit to Horyuji Temple that morning was met with the highest level of hospitality.
-He explained, "The temple, known as Beopryungsa in Korea, is the first UNESCO World Heritage site in Japan," and added, "They opened the storage area, which is usually closed to the public, to show the original wall paintings of the main hall, which are strictly preserved and managed due to fire damage.
-This represents the highest level of hospitality the Japanese side could offer for the President's first visit to Nara."
+Director Wi also assessed that the visit to Horyu-ji in the morning was met with the highest level of hospitality.
+He explained, “The temple is known in Korea as Beopryungsa and is the first site in Japan to be registered as a UNESCO World Cultural Heritage site,” adding, “They opened the storage area, normally closed to the public, to show the original wall paintings of the main hall, which are strictly preserved due to fire damage.
+This was the highest level of hospitality the Japanese side could offer for the President’s first visit to Nara.”

-Shuttle Diplomacy Between the Ancient Capitals of Gyeongju and Nara Achieves 'Learning from the Past to Create the New'...
-Laying the Groundwork for Expanding Substantive South Korea-Japan Cooperation
+Shuttle Diplomacy Between Historic Cities Gyeongju and Nara Achieves ‘Learning from the Past’ ...
+Laying the Groundwork for Expanded Practical Korea-Japan Cooperation

-Advisor Wi cited 'learning from the past to create the new' (On-go-ji-shin) as an achievement of this summit, noting that holding a series of summits in the ancient capitals of Gyeongju and Nara at two-month intervals embodied this spirit.
-He added that holding summits in local cities such as Busan, Gyeongju, and Nara is significant in terms of "strengthening cooperation to jointly address the shared challenges of balanced national development and regional revitalization."
+Director Wi cited ‘learning from the past’ as a key achievement of this summit, noting that holding consecutive meetings at the historic cities of Gyeongju and Nara at two-month intervals embodied the spirit of learning from the old to create something new.
+He added that the practice of holding summits while traveling to regional cities in both countries, such as Busan, Gyeongju, and Nara, is significant in terms of “strengthening cooperation to jointly address the shared challenges of balanced national development and revitalization of local regions.”

-In the area of practical cooperation, he stated that the two sides agreed to hold consultations among relevant authorities to "establish an institutional framework for more comprehensive cooperation beyond trade-focused collaboration" in fields such as economic security, science and technology, and standards.
-He also explained that both sides agreed to deepen cooperation on artificial intelligence (AI) and intellectual property (IP), address common social issues such as low birth rates, aging populations, and regional growth imbalances, and promote exchanges among future generations.
+In terms of practical cooperation, it was announced that the relevant authorities would hold consultations to establish “an institutional framework for more comprehensive cooperation beyond trade-centered collaboration,” particularly in areas such as economic security, science and technology, and standards.
+The two sides also agreed to deepen cooperation on artificial intelligence (AI) and intellectual property (IP), respond together to common social issues such as low birth rates, aging populations, and regional growth imbalances, and promote exchanges among future generations.

-Regarding transnational crime, Advisor Wi said, "The two countries agreed to strengthen joint responses to crimes that threaten the lives and property of our citizens, such as scam crimes."
-He added, "Japan will participate in the international cooperation body launched under the leadership of the Korean National Police Agency, and the two countries will also prepare a document to systematize bilateral cooperation."
+Regarding the response to transnational crimes, Director Wi said, “We agreed to strengthen joint responses to crimes such as scams that threaten the lives and property of citizens in both countries.”
+He added, “Japan will participate in the international cooperation council launched under the leadership of our National Police Agency, and the two countries will also prepare a document to systematize bilateral cooperation.”

-Takaichi First Raised the 'Josei Coal Mine' Issue...
-On the Issue of Seafood Import Restrictions, the Korean Side Merely Listened to the Japanese Explanation
+Takaichi Raised the ‘Josei Coal Mine’ Issue First ...
+On Seafood Import Regulations, Korean Side Listened to Japanese Explanation

-Advisor Wi cited the personal friendship and trust built between the two leaders as the greatest achievement, stating, "At the end of the meeting, both agreed that even in the face of future difficulties, they would resolve them based on friendship and trust."
-He added, "Contrary to initial doubts or concerns at the start, a strong friendship has been established, and this trust has shown that new areas of cooperation can be developed and historical issues can also be addressed."
+Director Wi also cited the personal friendship and trust built between the two leaders as the greatest achievement, saying, “At the end of the meeting, there was talk of overcoming future difficulties based on friendship and trust.”
+He continued, “Contrary to initial doubts or concerns at the start, a strong friendship has been established, and on that foundation of trust, it has been demonstrated that new areas of cooperation can be explored and historical issues can also be addressed.”

-When asked whether the DNA analysis of the Josei Coal Mine remains would be conducted by a government agency or outsourced to the private sector, Advisor Wi replied, "Consultations between government officials of both countries have been ongoing, and the results of this summit show progress."
-He added, "We need to determine which party will conduct the verification, but the important point is that intergovernmental consultations and agreements have advanced."
-Regarding the issue of elevating 'Dokdo Day,' he answered, "There was no discussion of Dokdo Day or related matters at this summit."
+When asked whether the DNA testing of the Josei coal mine remains would be conducted by a government agency or outsourced to the private sector, Director Wi replied, “Consultations between officials from both governments have been ongoing, and the outcome of this summit shows progress,” adding, “While we still need to determine which entity will conduct the verification, the important point is that intergovernmental consultations and agreements have advanced.”
+Regarding the issue of elevating ‘Dokdo Day,’ he answered, “There was no discussion of Dokdo Day or related issues at this summit.”

-On the issues of the CPTPP and seafood import restrictions, Advisor Wi explained that the Japanese side provided an explanation regarding food safety, which the Korean side listened to, and said, "The CPTPP was mentioned, and the intention to proceed was reaffirmed.
-This is a matter that requires cooperation between working-level departments."
-Regarding supply chain cooperation and China's rare earth export controls, he said, "The leaders expressed their willingness to cooperate on supply chains, and working-level discussions are progressing.
-It will take time to finalize these matters."
+Regarding the CPTPP and seafood import regulations, Director Wi stated that the Japanese side provided an explanation on food safety, which the Korean side listened to, and added, “The CPTPP was mentioned, and both sides reaffirmed their intention to pursue it.
+This is an issue that requires cooperation between working-level departments.”
+On supply chain cooperation and China’s rare earth export controls, he said, “The leaders expressed their willingness to cooperate on supply chains, and working-level discussions are progressing.
+However, it will take time to finalize everything.”

-Regarding the worsening China-Japan relationship, it appears that no detailed discussions on specific issues took place.
-Advisor Wi said, "Strengthening South Korea-Japan cooperation, South Korea-U.S.-Japan cooperation, and South Korea-Japan-China trilateral cooperation were all discussed," and explained, "The discussions were not directed at any particular country, but rather were intended to emphasize the need for everyone to work together to enhance security management in Northeast Asia."
+On the issue of worsening China-Japan relations, it appears that there was no detailed discussion on specific matters.
+Director Wi explained, “We discussed strengthening Korea-Japan cooperation, Korea-U.S.-Japan cooperation, and Korea-Japan-China trilateral cooperation,” adding, “The discussions were not aimed at any particular country, but rather reflected the need for everyone to work together to enhance security management in Northeast Asia.”

-Meanwhile, regarding the location of the next shuttle diplomacy meeting, Advisor Wi stated that only Prime Minister Takaichi's willingness to make a return visit had been confirmed.
-He said, "There was no discussion about the specific location," but added, "There was a light mention, and Andong was named as a possibility.
-It has not been decided whether the next meeting will be held in a local city or elsewhere, and this will be discussed going forward."
+Meanwhile, regarding the next location for shuttle diplomacy, it was confirmed that Prime Minister Takaichi expressed willingness to make a return visit.
+Director Wi said, “There was no discussion about the specific location,” but added, “There was some light mention, and Andong was brought up.
+Whether the next meeting will be held in a regional city or elsewhere has not yet been decided and will be discussed going forward.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.